Header tag

 Statistics: Type 1 and Type 2 Errors

-In statistics (and by extension, in testing), a Type I error is a false positive conclusion (we think a test recipe won when it didn't), while a Type II error is a false negative conclusion (we think the test recipe lost, when it didn't).
+In statistics (and by extension, in A/B testing), a Type I error is a false positive conclusion (we think a test recipe won when it didn't), while a Type II error is a false negative conclusion (we think the test recipe lost, when it didn't).

 Making a statistical decision always involves uncertainties, because we're sampling instead of looking at the whole population.
 This means the risks of making these errors are unavoidable in hypothesis testing - we don't know everything because we can't measure everything.
 However, that doesn't mean we don't know anything - it just means we need to understand what we do and don't know.